When you own a Bearded Dragon it’s important to know how much sleep they need on a daily basis. This will allow them to grow both happy and healthy.

 Having a set amount of hours per day that your Bearded Dragon can sleep is highly recommended as well as trying to keep the same hourly pattern too, for example, if you choose to let your Dragon sleep between 9 pm and 9 am then try to keep to these times every day.

 Using timers is an easy way to regulate this.
-See our recommended timers and other recommended lighting equipment here.
+See our full review of the 9 best timers for bearded dragons here…

 How Much Sleep Do Baby Bearded Dragons Need?